What Is Seller Financing?

 As you now know, collateral is crucial in securing a seller financing deal.
 Right off the bat, you should have your borrower make a down payment soon after the deal is closed.
 Collateral can also take the form of a blanket lien on the business’s assets, and a personal guarantee that covers the borrower’s own assets; all are standard operating procedure in a seller financing deal.

 If a prospective buyer you’re considering shies away that collateral, or refuses the down payment, they’re likely not serious enough to take on the task of running your business and repaying their loan.
 In that case, move onto the next applicant.

+What does owner financing mean for you as the seller?
 The truth is, offering seller financing makes your business much more attractive to prospective buyers, since it eases their financial burden upfront.
 In fact, some buyers won’t even consider purchasing a business from an owner who doesn’t offer to finance part of the sale, because that may indicate that the seller doesn’t believe in the future of their business.
 (If a seller were confident that the business would remain profitable, then they’d be confident in a loan repayment dependent upon that profitability—right?)

 If you want to expedite the sale of your business, set the terms of your deal (along with your attorney), and don’t mind keeping your foot in the door of your business for a few years after closing, then you might want to consider offering seller financing to your prospective buyers.